I-Mukhatov/Producing-Soccer-Insights-for-a-Sports-Media-Agency/README.md

 #### `VIEW_TEAM_POSSESSION_ANALYSIS`
 - Identifies the team with majority possession in each match, across all UEFA seasons (2020-2022).
-- It transforms raw possession data into a match-level insight: “Who dominated possession in this game?”
+- Transforms raw possession data into a match-level insight: “Who dominated possession in this game?”
 - Includes match stage, date, and team names for contextual analysis.
 - Makes other SQL queries simpler and more readable by offloading the logic.
 ```sql